MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x18c--hyperguard-violation.md

 ms.localizationpriority: medium
 ---

-# Bug Check 0x1B: HYPERGUARD\_VIOLATION
+# Bug Check 0x18C: HYPERGUARD\_VIOLATION

 The HYPERGUARD\_VIOLATION bug check has a value of 0x0000018C.It indicates that the kernel has detected that critical kernel code or data have been corrupted.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).

-> [!NOTE]  This bug code is reserved for use by Hyperguard only.
+>[!NOTE] This bug code is reserved for use by Hyperguard only.
-> It is  not a general purpose bug code intended for use by other components in data corruption scenarios.
+>It is  not a general purpose bug code intended for use by other components in data corruption scenarios.
-> Instead, define a unique bug code for your component.
+>Instead, define a unique bug code for your component.
-> Do not use this bug code in your component!
+>Do not use this bug code in your component!

  ## HYPERGUARD\_VIOLATION Parameters